+(millions of euro)

-Capital requirement
+Capital requ irement

-31.03.2016 31.12.2015
+30.09.2016 31.12.2015

 Basic indicator approach 45 45

 Standardised approach 232 232

-Advanced measurement approach 1,375 1,375
+Advanced measurement approach 1,412 1,375

-Total capital requirement for operational risk 1,652 1,652
+Total capital requirement for operational risk 1,689 1,652

 As already noted, almost all the Group companies use the Advanced Measurement Approach (AMA) and - to a lesser extent - the Standardised Approach to determine capital requirements for operational risk.
 A small remaining number of companies use the Basic Indicator Approach (BIA).
 For the AMA Approach the requirement is recalculated on a half yearly basis, whereas for the Standardised and the BIA Approaches the requirement is normally only calculated annually, unless one or more Group companies change approach during the year, by migrating towards more evolved models.
-The total capital requirement for Operational Risk is unchanged compared to 31 December 2015.
+Compared to December, the increase in the requirement for the Advanced Measurement Approach is due to the periodic updating of the database on external events and of the "eligible" insurance coverage for capital purposes.